House II: The Second Story: Plot

-During an impromptu Halloween party thrown by Charlie, Gramps makes an appearance (though he is overlooked as it is a costume party), Kate leaves Jesse (taking Lana with her) after he is seen with an old girlfriend by her smarmy boss John Statman (Bill Maher), and Jesse and Charlie pick up two new pets in the Jurassic era, a baby pterodactyl and a caterpillar-dog that's dubbed a Cater-Puppy, after a barbarian/caveman arrives at the party and steals the skull.
+During an impromptu Halloween party thrown by Charlie, Gramps makes an appearance (though he is overlooked as it is a costume party), Kate leaves Jesse (taking Lana with her) after he is seen with an old girlfriend by her smarmy boss John Statman, and Jesse and Charlie pick up two new pets in the Jurassic era, a baby pterodactyl and a caterpillar-dog that's dubbed a Cater-Puppy, after a barbarian/caveman arrives at the party and steals the skull.

-Bill Towner (John Ratzenberger), an electrician and "part-time adventurer", arrives to inspect the house's old wiring.
-While seemingly a buffoon, he pulls a short-sword from his tool case and leads the boys through "one of those time-portal things...you see these all the time in these old houses."
+Bill Towner, an electrician and "part-time adventurer", arrives to inspect the house's old wiring.
+While seemingly a buffoon, he pulls a short sword from his tool case and leads the boys through "one of those time-portal things...you see these all the time in these old houses."
 In the mystic past, the three fight off a group of Aztec warriors and rescue an Aztec virgin who was about to be sacrificed.

 Eventually, a zombified Slim Reeser makes his appearance.
 Still after the skull, Slim shoots Gramps who then gives Jesse his guns and reveals that it was Slim who shot and killed Jesse's parents when he was a baby.
-Jesse jumps through a window into the Old West, and eventually succeeds in killing Slim by blasting off his head with a rifle (or, maybe, a shotgun).
+Jesse jumps through a window into the Old West, and eventually succeeds in killing Slim by blasting off his head with a rifle.
 Gramps, who has been mortally wounded, begins to pass away.
 Gramps says goodbye to Jesse and tells him he is so happy to have met his great-great-grandson.
 Gramps then gives a final warning about the power of the skull, encouraging Jesse to get what he wants from the enchanted object and then get rid of it.
 As Gramps passes, Jesse embraces him.

 The film ends with the revelation that Jesse used the skull to travel back into the Old West, where he, Charlie and the rest of their friends drive off in a wagon on a new adventure, leaving the crystal skull behind, marking Gramps' new grave.